 The following information is based on the Edexcel specification:

-If girls choose to study A-Level Mathematics, they will be examined at the end of Year 13 and take 3 papers – 2 pure papers and a paper on a mixture of statistics and mechanics.
-All examinations will be 2 hours long and out of 100 marks each.
+If girls choose to study A-Level mathematics, they will be examined at the end of Year 13 and take three papers – two pure papers and an applied paper on a mixture of statistics and mechanics.
+All examinations will be two hours long and out of 100 marks each.